-4.184 Provision of nursing homes and residential care homes are covered in community Policy C4.
+4.195 Provision of nursing homes and residential care homes is covered in community Policy C4.

 People over or approaching retirement age, including the active, newly-retired through to the very frail elderly; and whose housing needs can encompass accessible, adaptable general needs housing through to the full range of retirement and specialised housing for those with support or care needs.

-4.188 The Government’s Planning Practice Guidance notes that: “The need to provide housing for older people is critical as the proportion of older people in the population is increasing.”
-(PPG ‘Housing and economic needs assessment’ para.
-017).
+4.199 The Government’s Planning Practice Guidance notes that: “The need to provide housing for older people is critical.
+People are living longer lives and the proportion of older people in the population is increasing.”
+(PPG ‘Housing for older people and disabled people’ para.
+001).

 … modern properties aimed at the elderly, dementia schemes, extra care schemes, ground floor apartments and 2 bed bungalows were highlighted as key areas.
 In terms of stock shortages amongst older people stakeholders recognised; energy efficient homes for life, extra care facilities, sheltered accommodation and affordable rent schemes as priorities. (para.
 6.16 )